bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `MOV` src dst

-Defaults: irrec iwrec
+Defaults: rrec wrec

 Description:
-`MOV` moves data from src record to dst record.
-If not provided RNMR will promt for src with the last read record as a default.
-RNMR will not prompt for dst and will use the next available record as a default.
-Both src and dst must be records in the same archive.
+`MOV` moves data from one [record](syntax#records) to another within the same archive.
+If no source record is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no destination record is specified RNMR prompt will not prompt for it and will use the current write record pointer (as displayed and set by `PTRA`) as a default.
+If the destination record is not free the record will be moved to the next available record and the actual destination record will be printed as an informational message.

-Records in archives other than 1 can be specified by either pre-pending the archive number and a ":" or specifying numbers larger than 200.
-For example record # in archive 2 can be specified either as 2:# or by adding 200 to #.
 ## MOVV
 Move buffer